Huntersdeng/CXX-DeepLearning-Inference/doc/model/clip.md

 However, these models with vit is too large for Jetson.

 Nvidia releases [clip-distillation](https://github.com/NVIDIA-AI-IOT/clip-distillation) to solve this problem.
 First, train a smaller image model with knowledge distillation.
-Though Nvidia does not release weights yet, it publishes a pipeline to train models by our own.
+Though Nvidia does not release weights yet, it publishes a pipeline to train models.
-Besides, fix the prompt texts and save their embeddings.
+Second, fix the prompt texts and save their embeddings.

 ### Inference
 #### Build